Albertoenriquepaulo/HowToUseCancellationToken/README.md

 It also gives you the ability to cancel long-running and/or stuck tasks, thus freeing CPU and memory for other processes.

 Happy coding! 💻

+The original code for this article can be found [here](https://github.com/alopes2/Medium-CancellationToken).